-When I was younger I used to spend my summers in Hawaii.....
+When I was younger I used to spend my summers in Hawaii.
 Now, don't get the wrong idea.
-It's not that we were super wealthy or anything (though, we certainly had enough).
+It's not that we were super wealthy or anything (though, we certainly had more than enough).
 Simply, my mother is from there.
-She was born and raised by a sugar cane farmer on the tiny ....island.. of ..Kauai.....
-Much of my maternal family is either directly from the Phillipines, or situated throughout the islands.
+She was born and raised by a sugar cane farmer on the tiny ....island.. of ..Kauai.
+Much of my maternal family is from the islands.
 She moved to the mainland when she came of age and for the most part didn't return there unless she was visiting (or for the brief period of time when she and I moved there when I was a child).

 Like any other child during summer vacation, I was carted off to visit the relatives.
 It just so happened that my vacations were spent running through Grandpa's sugar cane fields, watching illegal cock fights(hey, I didn't know that at the time!), leaping over lava rocks and splashing in the water 90% of the time.
 From the moment my cousins and I awoke, it was sheer play time.
 Shoes became obsolete.
 To say that we got a little dark would be an understatement.
 Pidgeon became my third language. =)

 Being island kids, my relatives are natural fishermen.
 My Uncle R. would deep fish as often as the weather permitted.
 He'd rise at ..3am.., stock up the truck with gear, guzzle back guava juice, grab a few nephews and head out to the marina to release the boat into the great deep blue.
 As a child, I wasn't allowed to go.
 Also, it was an all-boy activity.
 Nevertheless, I found a way to weasel myself into the pack.
-This consisted of harassing my aunties and uncles, as well as the staunch belief that I could go anywhere the boys could.
+This consisted of harassing my aunties and uncles on a constant basis.
+I had a staunch belief that I could go anywhere the boys could.
 Finally worn out by my continual attacks of "Can I go?
 Can I go?
 I'm just as strong as Craig/Jamal etc. Please... please....
 I'll do ANYTHING!!!".... they finally relented.
 I was 12 by that time, and assumed to be a bit more responsible and mature.
 However, the first time I went out I jeopardized my chances of future trips.

 The morning began with the shaking of my shoulders in the darkness of 4am and a rough "Time to get up.
 Let's move it.
-If you're not ready in 5-10min?....."
+If you're not ready in 5-10min?....." with a cock of the eyebrow.
 Thinking ahead the night before, I had gone to bed dressed for the trip.
 All I had to do was brush my teeth??
 Nah... who needs that? (note: ah..to be a kid.
+Never fear, though.
 My dental hygiene is 1000x's better now!!
-Perfectly straight and white.)
+Perfectly straight, white and flossed daily.)

 As we made our way to the marina on the southeast side of the island, my uncle began running through the list of do's and don'ts.
 Now, there is a strong chance I didn't hear some of it.
 I was just so excited to be there.
 As it was, I often operated under the assumption that if I needed to know something I'd figure it out.
-I always did after all. (brother… what a pain in the neck I was!! or am... was... am??)
+I always did after all.
+(Translation: i was a real pain in the neck!! or am... was... am??)